Latest Products

 About Seprays

-Founded in Taiwan in 1993, Seprays focuses on technological R&D and innovation.
-In 2002, it established a branch in Dongguan (upgraded and reorganized into a subsidiary in 2013), fully responsible for R&D, production, sales, and after-sales technical training services, ensuring rapid response and comprehensive support to customer needs.
-To further expand production, in 2003, it purchased nearly 20 acres of land in Zhejiang Province and established a 20,000 square meter modern industrial plant, increasing production capacity and manufacturing capabilities.
+Founded in Taiwan(Genitec) in 1993, Seprays focuses on technological R&D and innovation.
+In 2002, it established a branch in Dongguan (which was upgraded and reorganized into a subsidiary in 2013), fully responsible for R&D, production, sales, and after-sales technical training services, ensuring rapid response and comprehensive support for customer needs.
+To further expand production, in 2003, it purchased nearly 20 acres of land in Zhejiang Province and established a 20,000-square-meter modern industrial plant, thereby increasing production capacity and manufacturing capabilities.

 Seprays has been dedicated to the PCB/FPC depaneling field for over 30 years.
 Its main products include milling cutter depanelers, laser depanelers, V-groove depanelers, and stamping depanelers, as well as automated loading and unloading solutions for the front and rear ends of depaneling, including plate placement.
 It is a high-tech enterprise integrating R&D, production, sales, and service.